IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

 # streams-metric-exporter

-Prometheus Metrics Exporter for IBM Streams version 4.x.
+Prometheus Metrics Exporter for IBM Streams version 5.x.

+**NOTE:** This version will not work with older Streams versions (e.g. 4.x).

+**USAGE:** The easiest way to use the streams metric exporter is via Docker Container: https://hub.docker.com/r/bmwilli1/streams-metric-exporter

-IBM Streams provides a JMX Service (with HTTP GET interface for batch metric pulls) that is capable of providing status of the Streams instance, deployed streaming application (jobs), and cluster resources.
-In addition, metrics are available via the Streams JMX Service.
+IBM Streams provides a JMX Service (with HTTP GET interface for batch metric pulls) that is capable of providing status of the Streams instance, deployed streaming applications (jobs), and cluster resources.
+In addition, user defined custom metrics are available via the Streams JMX Service without any additional configuration.

-The service supports user-defined custom metrics found in Streams analytic jobs.
-These custom metrics do not have to be predefined within the Streams Metric Exporter.
-They are automatically discovered and made available as Prometheus metrics.

-The primary use-case for this application is as a Prometheus metrics exporter to provide time series displays using Grafana.<br>
+The primary use-case for this application is as a Prometheus metrics exporter to provide time series displays using Grafana.

 This application is **optimized** for better performance over per-job metric scraping approaches.
 The metrics and snapshots are pulled from IBM Streams for all jobs at the same time.
 The pulls from IBM Streams can be performed whenever the rest endpoint (/metrics) is requested or scheduled to be pulled and cached with a configurable interval (``--refresh``).